Uniqcoda/portfolio/README.md

 The most challenging part was the carousel.
 You need to see the code and the UI to understand my pains.
 I tried several react packages but I never got the result I wanted so I decided to build mine with javascript.

 If you have a faster or better way of doing it, please let me know.

-PS: I have spent most of my dev career on the backend, so I am very proud of what I was able to achieve on the frontend through this website.
-So be kind with your judgement 😀